storageos/storageos.github.io/README_STORE_CONTAINER.md

     store/storageos/node server
 ```

 This requires you to have Consul installed and available on the Docker host.
+You may specify a remote consul service by including `-e KV_ADDR=<consul_ip:8500>`.
 For single-node installs, you may specify `-e KV_BACKEND=boltdb` instead.

 For more details consult <https://docs.storageos.com/docs/install/container.html>